Collective strong coupling in a plasmonic nanocavity: Conclusion

 \section{Conclusion}

 We have investigated the collective strong coupling regime in a plasmonic nanocavity.
 We observe that the Rabi splitting is proportionnal to $\sqrt{N_e}$ if all the emitters are located at the same position, but it strongly deviates from this behaviour for a homogeneous ring configuration around the particle, severely decreasing the collective strong coupling behaviour.
 We derive a continuous approach and an effective model, bringing a clear physical understanding of the collective coupling process, emphasizing notably the role of LSP modes.
-In addition, the comparison between the two equivalent approaches leads to a full understanding and estimation of quantum corrections to the classiscal expression for the Lamb shift.
-We also identify a collective Lamb shift proportionnal to the number of emitters in the same position configuration.
-A better understanding of the collective behaviour of multiple quantum emitters strongly coupled to a plasmonics nanocavity is crucial for optimizing the hybrid system, paving the way towards the generation of non classiscal plasmon states in analogy to cQED devices \cite{Faraon-Vukovic:08,Iliopoulos-Paspalakis:19} or controling chemical reactions \cite{Shalabney-Ebbesen:2015,Kato:18,Herrera-Owrutsky:20}.
+In addition, the comparison between the two equivalent approaches leads to a full understanding and estimation of quantum corrections to the classical expression for the Lamb shift.
+We also identify a collective Lamb shift proportionnal to the number of emitters when located at the same position.
+The effective model intrinsically includes quantum corrections whereas the continuous model necessitates their carefull estimation.
+Quantum corrections affect the dipole-dipole coupling and introduce a frequency shift.
+When they are neglected, the continous model simplifies to the classical approach.
+A better understanding of the collective behaviour of multiple quantum emitters strongly coupled to a plasmonics nanocavity is crucial for optimizing the hybrid system, paving the way towards the generation of non classical plasmon states in analogy to cQED devices \cite{Faraon-Vukovic:08,Iliopoulos-Paspalakis:19} or controling chemical reactions \cite{Shalabney-Ebbesen:2015,Kato:18,Herrera-Owrutsky:20}.

+The data that support the findings of this study are available from the corresponding author upon reasonable request.

 \onecolumngrid